 We all have different skin so what works for me might not work for you, but the following products have been great options to gently cleanse the skin and protect my skin barrier.

-I’ve been using this Barrier Culture Cleanser for a month or so and it just launched for the public.
-I love it!
-This one-and-done treatment cleanser deeply cleans the skin, removing dirt, pollution, and makeup, without stripping or disrupting the skin’s pH.
+The Barrier Culture Cleanser is a one-and-done treatment cleanser deeply cleans the skin, removing dirt, pollution, and makeup, without stripping or disrupting the skin’s pH.
 Soap-free, sulfate-free – it actively repairs the skin barrier and replenishes the topical microbiome by using prebiotics, probiotics, and postbiotics to leave your skin balanced, smooth, and nourished.
-Love it.
-(Take 30% off with the code BC30WHOORL through 4/26/21!)

 Kate Somerville DeliKate Recovery Cream